Illawarra Harbour port scheme: Railway lines

 Map of planned port (1895), with private railways shown as dashed lines.

 Under the original Act of 1890, the company had five years in which to complete a railway.
 It had been a condition of the Amendment Act of 1895, "That one of the railways mentioned in section thirty of the Principal Act shall be constructed and brought into use within the term of one year from the 20th December one thousand eight hundred and ninety-five".
 In other words, giving the company another year to complete a railway.

 A standard gauge railway, 6½ miles long, was constructed from south-west of Mount Kembla, to near Elizabeth Point, just to the north of Tallawarra Point, where the company owned land and intended to develop the port and a township.
 It was essentially the railway that was defined in Schedule E of the 1890 enabling act, but the southern branch line, also included in that schedule, was never built.

 The railway crossed, but was also connected to, the South Coast railway, a little south of Dapto railway station, around where Fowlers Road crosses the railway line now.
 It opened in December 1895.
 There was a signal box, known as Lake Illawarra Crossing, to control the crossing.

 West of the crossing, the railway ran from the proposed site of the Ocean Steam Colliery.
 By 1895, the mining lease was held by Illawarra Harbour and Land Corporation.
 A right to mine coal there had been sold into the float of the Smelting Company of Australia.
 However, tests on the coal, made in 1896, revealed it to be inferior.
 Mining did not begin, rendering this part of the line essentially useless.

-East of the crossing, the railway to the proposed port site followed much of the current route of Fowlers Road, toward the lake foreshore, before continuing via a cutting—now filled in—along what is now a strip of open space and then through the land lying between modern-day Kyeema Ave and Kimbarra Cresent.
+East of the crossing, the railway to the proposed port site followed much of the current route of Fowlers Road, toward the lake foreshore, before continuing via a cutting—now filled in—along what is now a strip of open space and then through the land lying between modern-day Kyeema Ave and Kimbarra Crescent.
 It then continued, in the direction toward where the port would have been, along what is now Gilba Road.